-Prior to drawdown of Iron Gate Reservoir, the Renewal Corporation will temporarily reroute the pipeline across the Daggett Road bridge until the new pipeline is replaced.
-The Renewal Corporation will also construct a velocity barrier downstream of Dam A and the City of Yreka's intake structure to serve as a barrier for adults and juveniles and follows the design guidance from the National Marine Fisheries Service (NMFS 2011).
+Prior to drawdown of Iron Gate Reservoir, the Renewal Corporation will reroute the pipeline across the new Daggett Road Bridge.
+The Renewal Corporation will also construct fish barriers downstream of the City of Yreka's intake facilities to prevent adult and juvenile fish from entering the water supply intake as described in Section 3.1.3.